Digital Resources

 Program AreasTypes

-MDOT MVA’s Highway Safety Office has developed a simple social media toolkit for the month of May that will provide you with social media content to share, raising awareness about key road safety issues including impaired driving, move over, motorcycle safety, occupant protection, and bicycle safety.
+MDOT MVA’s Highway Safety Office has developed a simple social media toolkit for May that will provide you with social media content to share, raising awareness about key road safety issues including occupant protection, motorcycle safety, child passenger safety and bicycle safety.

 -